- ABOUT US

 - For CURRENT GRANTEES

 We make grants to a wide range of organizations that improve the overall quality of life in Indianapolis and expand and enhance the city’s economic, cultural and recreational opportunities.
 We support programs that contribute to strong neighborhoods and encourage the creation, improvement and expansion of amenities that attract and retain individuals, families and businesses.
-We have a special interest in helping organizations that provide needed services to residents negatively affected by poverty and other challenges and that help advance the prosperity of residents from communities of color who are disproportionately impacted by such challenges.
+We have a special interest in helping organizations that serve residents affected by poverty and other challenges and that help advance the prosperity of residents from communities of color who are disproportionately affected by such challenges.

-In addition to our regular grantmaking, since March 2020, the Endowment has made special grants to support organizations that are addressing COVID-19 pandemic-related needs in their communities.LEARN MORE
+In addition to our regular grantmaking, since March 2020, the Endowment has made special grants to support organizations that are addressing COVID-19 pandemic-related needs in the communities they serve.LEARN MORE

 In August 2020 the Endowment made a $100 million grant to National Urban League for the Indianapolis African American Quality of Life Initiative.
 The initiative is a collaborative effort between National Urban League, the Indianapolis Urban League and the African American Coalition of Indianapolis to advance the prosperity of all of Indianapolis’ African American community.
 Learn More